-As we celebrate Heritage Day it is fitting for us to think back across the centuries to what has shaped our nation.
-We have a diverse and often volatile history which has seen a number of wars, generally disputes over land between indigenous people, settlers and colonisers, fought on our soil over the centuries; but have you ever wondered how these events may have shaped and affected our natural world – our plants and animals?
+As we gear up to celebrate Heritage Day tomorrow it seems fitting for us to think back across the centuries to what has shaped our nation.
+We have a diverse and often volatile history which has,over the centuries, seen a number of wars (generally disputes over land between indigenous people, settlers and colonisers) fought on our soil, but have you ever wondered how these events may have shaped and affected our natural world – our plants and animals?

-You may be interested to know more about Brabejum stellatifolium, otherwise known as the Wild Almond, is one such plant which has played a significant role in Cape Town’s heritage, as it formed the base of the infamous Van Riebeeck’s Hedge.
+Brabejum stellatifolium, otherwise known as the Wild Almond, is one such plant which has played a significant role in Cape Town’s heritage, forming the base of the infamous Van Riebeeck’s Hedge.

 In 1652 Jan van Ribeeck arrived in the Cape from Holland to set up a refreshment station for passing VOC (Dutch East India Company) ships.
 There was little regard for the local KhoiKhoi who used the area chosen for the settlement for grazing their cattle, therefore conflict soon broke out.
 To add to the problem many Wild Almond Trees, the fruit of which formed a significant part of the KhoiKhoi diet, grew within the settlement area; unsurprisingly the locals regularly breached the settlement “borders” to gain access to th fruit.
 In 1659, to prevent the KhoiKhoi from entering the settlement area, Van Riebeeck began work on a defensive barrier.
 This started out as a wooden fence with watch towers along its length, which ran from Salt River, through Rondebosch to Kirstenbosch.
 The deeper parts of the Liesbeeck River were also used as part of the defence.
 As construction was taking too long a hedge of indigenous Wild Almond trees was planted between the Liesbeeck River and Kirstenbosch, this became known as Van Riebeeck’s Hedge.
 Today some of these Wild Almond Trees still stand at Kirstenbosch, and serve as a reminder of past disputes over land.
 While apartheid was still “officially” a long time coming, for some this barrier symbolises its beginnings.